Neyle Morrow

 Francis Neyle Marx Jr. (October 28, 1914 – September 30, 2006) was an American film and television actor.
+He regularly appeared in films made by film director Samuel Fuller.

+Career

 Morrow was born in Jacksonville, Florida.
 He began his screen career in 1940, appearing in the film Drums of the Desert.
 In the same year he appeared in the films Meet the Wildcat and Three Men from Texas.
 In 1941, Morrow starred in the film The Phantom Cowboy, and appeared in the film Raiders of the Desert.
-He regularly appeared in films made by film director Samuel Fuller.